I beg to move,

 It is a huge pleasure to serve under your chairmanship, as ever, Sir Roger.
 Actually, I think this is the first time I have served under your chairmanship as a Minister.
 I hope I do not somehow incur the wrath that the hon.
 Member for Bath (Wera Hobhouse) faced.
 I will stay completely in order throughout the debate.

 I thank the hon.
 Member for Cambridge (Daniel Zeichner) for opening the debate on behalf of the Petitions Committee.
-He said that he did so in an “even-handed” way—actually, he did, and he should be congratulated for that.
+He said that he did so in an “even-handed” way—actually, he did, and he should be congratulated on that.
 I guess I should caveat that by saying that it was relatively even-handed, but it was a very good job well done, and I congratulate him on representing the views of the people who signed the petition.

 I thank all hon.
 Members who participated in the debate.
 There is a decent number of them here, considering the competition in the main Chamber.
 There were interventions from my hon.
 Friend the Member for Hitchin and Harpenden (Bim Afolami) and the right hon.
 Member for Carshalton and Wallington (Tom Brake)—it is a shame he has left, because I was fascinated by his idea of an independent arbiter to stop incorrect statements.
 I thought it was odd for a Lib Dem politician to attempt to silence his own party’s election machine, but so be it.